-As such, the service will be delivered on the basis of a risk based audit plan compiled by the Audit Manager in consultation with the Strategic Directors, using a risk assessment model which allocates a risk factor of high, medium or low to all the areas for audit review to be undertaken.
+As such, the service will be delivered on the principle of a risk based audit plan compiled by the Audit Manager in consultation with Derby City Council's Management, using a risk assessment model which allocates a risk factor of high, medium or low to all the areas for audit review to be undertaken.

-We will also consider the Council's risk management arrangements to inform our risk assessment.
+We will also consider Derby City Council's risk management arrangements to inform our risk assessment.
 We will endeavour to meet with relevant managers to further understand the risk areas where internal audit assurance will be appropriate.
 The audit plan sets out the number of days required for Internal Audit to adequately review the areas involved and indicates the priority level for each planned audit assignment.
-The overriding objective of this approach is to ensure that the Head of the Audit Partnership is able to present an annual opinion on the organisation's overall control environment by directing adequate resources based on the relative risks of operations, the necessary level of skilled and experienced staff.

-resources and services involved.
+The overriding objective of this approach is to ensure that the Head of the Audit Partnership is able topresent an annual opinion on the organisation's overall control environment by directing adequate resources based on the relative risks of operations, resources and services involved.